Akuli/porcupine/docs/index.rst

 This documentation is all about writing your own Porcupine plugins in Python to make Porcupine do something fun that it doesn't do by default.

+If you write a nice plugin, please share it with me!
+I'm interested to see what you have made.
+Just `create an issue on GitHub <https://github.com/Akuli/porcupine/issues/new>`_ and we can add your plugin to the :source:`more_plugins` directory.
+You can also create a pull request if you have done that before.

 The Tutorial
 ------------